Platelet Disorders

 Surgery to remove your spleen

 The spleen is an organ in your upper left abdomen.
-Your spleen makes the antibodies that block ADAMTS13 enzyme activity.
+Your spleen makes the antibodies that block ADAMTS13 protein activity.
 Removing your spleen stops your body from making these antibodies.
-This surgery is used to treat TTP if other treatments do not work for you.
+If other treatments for TTP do not work for you, this surgery may be an option, however, it is rarely used.

 What health problems can TTP cause?